Meet the team

 This love of learning also extends to learning new skills and crafts, Kelly is always interested In trying out new things and spends much of her spare time on courses and workshops trying to acquire new skills, when she is not doing this you will often find her in her pottery workshop elbows deep in clay.

-Anna Price – Oak Tree Project Facilitator
+Anna Price – Wellbeing Facilitator

 Anna has been part of Tortworth for over eight years, contributing in various roles with her infectious enthusiasm and deep knowledge of the woods.
 Her first-hand experience of its transformative power, and the sense of safety and community it offers, informs everything she brings to the project.